-When you outsource the notification aspect of disaster recovery to a contact center, you're completely covered.
+When you outsource the customer service and notification aspects of disaster recovery solution to a contact center, you're completely covered.

-Hurricane Irma, which slammed into Florida in September 2017, serves as a stark reminder that disaster preparedness at senior living facilities requires more than just a contingency plan focused on moving residents to safe ground.
-While that is, of course, an important aspect of disaster preparedness, so are the plans put in place to notify families of the location and condition of their loved ones living in the senior community.
+Hurricane Irma, which slammed into Florida in September 2017, serves as a stark reminder that disaster preparedness — particularly at senior living facilities — requires more than just a hurricane preparedness plan focused on moving residents to safe ground.
+While evacuating employees and residents is, of course, an important aspect of natural disaster preparedness, so are the plans put in place to notify families of the location and condition of their loved ones living in the senior community.
 When you partner with an outsourced call center, you can focus on keeping your people safe and trust the contact center to communicate those important emergency updates to those who need to know.

 An article in the Orlando Sentinel in September 2017 details what can happen when important information is not communicated during a disaster.
 The article described a Vero Beach resident whose 62-year-old brother resided in a senior living community 110 miles up the coast in Winter Park.
 He had not been heard from days after Hurricane Irma tore through that region.
 “There’s no way to reach them,” the sister was reported to have said about the situation.

-For example, for southern-based senior living communities located in hurricane-prone regions, consider incorporating a contact center into your hurricane preparedness plan.
-Heavy winds associated with these storms tear down phone lines, making the traditional telephonic communication impossible.
-However, with our HIPAA-compliant technology, we can store all the data necessary for reaching out to families of residents during a disaster through channels that don’t rely on phone lines; we can do that through text messaging and email.
+For senior living communities located in hurricane-prone regions, consider incorporating a contact center into your hurricane preparedness plan.
+Heavy winds associated with those storms can tear down phone lines, making the traditional telephonic communication impossible.
+However, with Aureon’s HIPAA-compliant technology, we can store all the data necessary for reaching out to families of residents during a disaster through channels that don’t rely on phone lines; we can do that through text messaging and email.

 We are equipped with automated technology that can quickly send mass texts and emails with all the vital information a family would want to know in a time of crisis.
-Furthermore, our contact center is staffed to handle incoming calls so family members can speak directly to a person knowledgeable regarding how a disaster is being handled.
+Furthermore, our contact center is staffed to handle incoming calls so customers can speak directly to a person who is knowledgeable about how a disaster is being handled.

 Contact us today and let’s discuss our risk management solutions.